Buyer guide

 Cost or decision direction

-When a sewer scope is most worth ordering
+When a sewer scope changes the purchase decision most

 The best trigger is not fear.
-It is whether buried-line uncertainty could materially change the purchase decision.
+It is whether buried-line uncertainty could still change the deal before closing.

-• Older housing stock usually raises the value of a sewer scope.
+• Older housing stock usually raises the value of a sewer scope because clay, cast iron, Orangeburg, and old repairs can stay invisible in a normal walkthrough.

-• A live contract makes hidden sewer risk more commercial because timing and leverage matter now.
+• A live contract makes the risk more commercial because timing, credits, and contingency decisions matter now.

-What happens if the scope finds a problem
+What the scope changes if it finds a problem

 A bad scope does not automatically kill the deal.
-It changes the conversation.
+It changes what the next conversation should be about.

-• The key is good documentation, not panic language.
+• The key is documentation, not panic wording.

-• Buyers often need video, severity detail, and likely next-step logic more than a vague warning.
+• Buyers usually need video, severity detail, and a cleaner next-step read more than one big scary number.

 A stronger buyer outcome usually comes from sharper questions, not louder ones.

-• Would a specialist quote materially change negotiation leverage or only add noise?
+• Would a specialist quote actually strengthen leverage, or only add pricing noise before the line is understood better?

 • If repair is needed, is a credit cleaner than a seller-managed fix before closing?

-When a sewer scope makes the most sense
+When a sewer scope changes the deal most

 The strongest buyer pages help people decide when sewer uncertainty is actually worth paying to reduce.